J/psi meson

 Its discovery was made independently by two research groups, one at the Stanford Linear Accelerator Center, headed by Burton Richter, and one at the Brookhaven National Laboratory, headed by Samuel Ting of MIT.
-They discovered they had actually found the same particle, and both announced their discoveries on 11 November 1974.
+They discovered that they had found the same particle, and both announced their discoveries on 11 November 1974.
 The importance of this discovery is highlighted by the fact that the subsequent, rapid changes in high-energy physics at the time have become collectively known as the "November Revolution".
 Richter and Ting were awarded the 1976 Nobel Prize in Physics.